A comprehensive list of eligible and ineligible expenses

 Gauze and/or Gauze Bandages - Purchase of these items are covered.

-Genesis - Expenses paid for genesis to treat conditions such as rosacea are reimbursable.
+Genesis - Expenses paid for genesis are reimbursable with a medical diagnosis.

 Gift cards - Gift cards can be used to purchase items and the receipts for those items can then be submitted for reimbursement.